-As more and more travelers from around the globe discover the beauty of Panama, your options for fully guided all inclusive Panama tour companies have also increased.
+More and more travelers from around the globe are discovering the beauty and impressive man made landmarks of Panama.
+You now have a lot of options for fully guided all inclusive Panama tour companies.

 On your fully guided Caravan Panama tour, you will have a chance to explore many of these exceptional man-made wonders.

 #1 – Gatun Lake Panama – 164 sq. miles

 Completed in 1913, it took engineers six years to build the Gatun Dam across the valley floor.
 Gatun Dam is just six miles inland from the Caribbean Sea on the Atlantic side of Panama.
 At the time, Gatun Dam was the world’s largest dam, blocking off the Chagres River to create what was then the world’s largest man-made lake, Gatun Lake.

 Water from Gatun Lake is integral to the operation of Gatun Locks, a major part of the Panama Canal project.

 Ships passing through the Panama Canal between the Atlantic and Pacific oceans travel approximately 15 miles across Gatun Lake.
 Canal ships must traverse around man-made islands; remnants of the flooded surrounding hilltops.
 One of these islands is home to the Smithsonian Tropical Research, a privately funded institute.

 #2 – 48 mile Panama Canal Connects Atlantic & Pacific Oceans